Real Madrid vs. Liverpool: Where the Champions League Final Will Be Won and Lost

 Salah will play off the right flank of Liverpool's 4-3-3, and he'll likely be given plenty of space to operate given his nominal marker, Marcelo, tends to race forward without any care for his defensive responsibilities.

-Nothing underlined this more than Bayern Munich's first goal in the semi-final first leg, when right-back Joshua Kimmich sprinted into a massive gap on the counterattack and fired beyond Keylor Navas.
+Nothing underlined this more than Bayern Munich's first goal in the semi-final first leg, when right-back Joshua Kimmich sprinted into a massive gap on the counter-attack and fired beyond Keylor Navas.
 Replays showed Marcelo jogging back as Die Roten steamed forward and scored from his area of the pitch.

 Giving Salah this much space is akin to a death wish.
 Not a single opponent this season, in whichever competition, has done so and survived to tell the tale.
 Only those who focus so intently on him that he's practically suffocated—Manchester United and Swansea City are two examples—manage to reduce his impact.